Who are the best and worst psychics, mediums, ESP guides, and psychic detectives?

 13. Georgienne Tandberg Cortgozi

-2013 medical student graduate scored well during 2012 preliminary paranormal psychic readings in locating "lost" children situated throughout a metro area in various locations during study tests conducted with volunteers at CETIC.
-Her latest October 2013 fell signifantly but her descriptions of undisclosed events remain above random chance in accuracy.
+2014 medical student graduate scored well during 2012 and 2013 preliminary paranormal psychic readings in locating "lost" children situated throughout a metro area in various locations during study tests conducted with volunteers at CETIC.
+Her latest 2014 scores however fell signifantly and near random chance in accuracy.

 14. Kim Rowe